Euclid (space telescope): Data releases

 In May 2024 the Early Release Observations (ERO) was the first published data release.
 This release contains images and catalogs of star-forming regions, globular clusters, nearby galaxies, fields of the Fornax cluster and Perseus cluster, as well as more distant galaxy clusters.
 The content of the ERO is described in one paper submitted to Astronomy & Astrophysics.
 The researchers use a pipeline that can process the images in two ways: optimized for point-sources or optimized for extended sources.
 A series of papers describe first results from ERO.
 These include free-floating planetary-mass objects discovered in the Sigma Orionis cluster, discovery of new gravitational lenses, and the discovery of a dwarf satellite galaxy around NGC 6744.

 The Quick Euclid data release 1 (Q1) went live on 19th March 2025.
 Three deep fields can be explored on ESASky, a web-based tool.
 The data products can be accessed via the Euclid Science Archive, hosted at ESAC or via IRSA.
 Q1 compromises of Euclid Deep Field North (EDF-N), Euclid Deep Field South (EDF-S), and Euclid Deep Field Fornax (EDF-F).
 These deep fields cover an area of 63.1 square degrees.
 EDF-F is centered on the same region as the Chandra Deep Field South (CDFS).
 Euclid will continue to observe these deep fields until DR3, which will be 2 mag deeper than the Euclid Wide Survey.
 Additionally Q1 includes an 0.5 square degree observation of LDN 1641 in the Orion A Cloud.

-A future data release is the Data Release 1 (DR1), planned for 21st October 2026.
+The Euclid Quick Data Release 2 (Q2) went live on 24th June 2026.
+One field, showing the Milky Way's galactic bulge, can be explored on ESASky.

+The next data release is Data Release 1 Foundation (DR1-Foundation), planned for 12 November 2026, which will include raw data, calibrated images, catalogs, and spectra, covering about 1900 deg^{2}.
+Future data releases include Data Release 1 (DR1), planned for mid 2027, Quick Data Release 3 (Q3), planned for 2028, Data Release 2 (DR2), planned for June 2029, Quick Data Release 4 (Q4), planned for 2030, and Data Release 3 (DR3), planned for October 2031.